The National Rural Touring Forum is proud of its team. We are a small organisation but have the knowledge and ambition to make big changes.

 on the steering panel to set up Cornwall’s rural touring scheme, Carn to Cove, and being a member of the scheme ever since has reinforced that and made the possibilities so much better.

-work has included programming Lancaster LitFest; heading North West Playwrights for many years; and leading the creation of the Northern Actors’ Centre.
+Formerly Artistic Director of Arts Out West, the rural touring scheme for West Cumbria.
+He has experienced rural touring as an actor and director; and other previouswork has included programming Lancaster LitFest; heading North West Playwrights for many years; and leading the creation of the Northern Actors’ Centre.

 Head Night Out, Wales